-Best Hudson River Park Playgrounds and Piers for Families
+10 Best Hudson River Park Piers and Playgrounds for Kids

-This amazing downtown pier offers a gorgeous playground complete with a destination sandbox for younger kids and climbing wall for older kids.
-The sprinkler area, one of NYC's best water playgrounds, is fun for all sizes too.
-The pier also boasts mini golf, a skate park, and a FREE kayak launch in the summer.
-Plenty of sports happen here too on the astroturf: Sign up the kids for tennis or soccer classes, or just let the kids run around while you take in the sights.
-You'll also find a snack bar as well as a comfort station—which is usually quite clean.
-Seafaring adventurers will love exploring the historic vessel Lilac, docked at this pier: A historic steamship built in 1933 for the US Lighthouse service, it's open to the public for free tours from 4-7 pm on Thursdays and 2-7 pm on Saturdays and Sundays.
-With awesome kid-friendly restaurants Bubby’s and El Vez just a few short blocks away, it's easy to refuel after a fun day of play.
+This amazing downtown pier offers a gorgeous playground complete with a destination sandbox for younger kids and a climbing wall for older kids.
+The sprinkler park, one of NYC's best water playgrounds, is fun for all ages.
+The pier also boasts a reasonably priced mini-golf course, a skate park, and a FREE kayak launch in the summer.
+Plenty of sports happen here, too, on the astroturf: Sign up the kids for tennis or soccer classes, or just let the kids run around while you take in the sights.
+You'll also find beach volleyball courts at this Hudson River Park pier, a snack bar, and a comfort station—which is usually quite clean.
+Seafaring adventurers will love exploring the historic vessel Lilac, docked at this pier: A historic steamship built in 1933 for the US Lighthouse Service, it's open to the public for free tours.

 Pier 40 has huge sports fields with a variety of classes.